os-chip-design/chip-design-intro/01_intro.md

  * Guest lectures
  * Project work
    - Pick a topic and work in groups
-   - Design and tapeout a chip
+   - Design and tape out a chip
      - By combining projects
      - Chip design is a large team effort
-   - Use the Tiny Tapeout platform (and/or efabless)
+   - Use ChipFoundry and/or the Tiny Tapeout platform
    - Write a (short) report

 ## Moore's Law: the Exponential Growth